- § 2301

 (3) “Genetic test” means a test for determining the presence or absence of an inherited genetic characteristic in an individual, including tests of nucleic acids such as DNA, RNA and mitochondrial DNA, chromosomes or proteins in order to identify a predisposing genetic characteristic associated with disease, disorder, or syndrome.

-(4) “Insurance” means health coverage as defined in this title or in regulations promulgated by the Insurance Commissioner, not including disability insurance or long-term care insurance.
+(4) “Insurance” means “health insurance” as defined in § 3602 of this title.
+“Insurance” does not include disability insurance or long-term care insurance.

 (b) A person may not discriminate against any individual in the issuance, denial, or renewal of or in the fixing of the rates, terms, or conditions for insurance based on any genetic characteristic or genetic information.